Citation, DOI, disclosures and article data

 Head circumference is variable.
 It may be normal or small, or alternatively, synechiae can create a one-way valve effect with progressive enlargement of the cyst and skull expansion or hydrocephalus, resulting in an enlarged head, often asymmetrically.

 Porencephalic cysts are an uncommon congenital finding.
 The cysts are typically lined by white matter.
-They are thought to occur from focal encephalomalacia due to a localized cerebral insult, most frequently during early gestation.
+They are thought to occur from focal encephalomalacia due to a localized cerebral insult, most frequently during late gestation, as etiologically similar insults before 24 weeks gestational age generally result in schizencephaly with polymicrogyria lining the cleft.
 Gliosis will develop if the insult occurs late enough, usually thought to be after the start of the third trimester, although perhaps insults as early as 20 weeks' gestation may result in gliosis 11.

 On an antenatal ultrasound scan, these may be seen as one or more intracranial cysts that communicate with the ventricular system and/or subarachnoid space.
 There may also be asymmetrical ventricles with displacement of the midline ventricular echo 8.